 “I’m Kyle Campbell.
 Don is my father, but my mom decided to change our names back to her maiden name.
 Oh, this is my aunt, my mom’s sister, Lauren Campbell.
 She lives in Pleasanton.”

-I shook hands with Ms. Campbell and with Kyle.
+Mr. Williamd and I shook hands with Ms. Campbell and with Kyle.

 “I’m Curt Fischer.
 The woman you saw talking to us is my mother, Virginia Clarey.
-She’s Don’s wife.
+She’s Don’s current wife.
 Don is my stepfather,” and I spit out those words, “and he’s not my father.
 This is Michael Williams, my attorney and the father of my best friend.”

 “Let’s go to lunch, my treat.
 That way we can all get better acquainted.”